berthelemy/consulting.berthelemy.net/collections/_posts/2024-10-07-getting-started-with-data-analytics.md

 ## Data source(s)

-Now, our training company, will have lots of information about its operation.
+Now, our training company will have lots of information about its operation.
 Often this is scattered across multiple systems.
 You might have a marketing campaigns system (like Mailchimp), a booking system (like Administrate), a delivery system (like Moodle), and an evaluation system (like SurveyMonkey).
 Some companies use all-in-one systems, like Learnworlds, Thinkific, Teachable, Kajabi or Circle.

 In either case, there's a lot of data flying around about your marketing, booking, delivery and evaluation operations.